windingwind/zotero-actions-tags/README.md

 ````

 ## Disclaimer
-Use this code at your own peril.
+Use this code under AGPL License.
 No warranties are provided.
 Keep the laws of your
 locality in mind!

 Part of the code of this repo refers to other open-source projects within the allowed scope.